 - If you are a new family, start with “Creating a New 4-H Online Account” on page 3.
 After you create your login account, you will be prompted to Add a New Member to the Family right away.
 To add additional family members, click on the Add Member button on your family member list screen.

 - If you are a returning family, start with “Logging into an Existing 4-H Online Account” on page 2.
 To re-enroll any existing adult or youth member, click on the Enroll Now link for the member on your family member list screen.
 Instructions for re-enrolling a youth start on page 7 and instructions for adults on page 11.

 If the youth is a new member in grades 5K-2, it means they belong to the Cloverbud Project.
 Youth in these grade levels are also sometimes called Cloverbuds.
-It is the only project that youth in this age group are allowed to sign up for, because it is the only project that is designed just for them.
+It is the only project that youth in this age group are allowed to sign up for because it is the only project that is designed just for them.

-We encourage youth and families to use Cloverbuds—their first 4-H project—to dip their toe in the water, find out what is possible with 4-H, and get to know their club and community in a new way.
+We encourage youth and families to use Cloverbuds—their first 4-H project—to dip their toes in the water, find out what is possible with 4-H, and get to know their club and community in a new way.

 Project Guide and Literature Ordering

-The 4-H Leaders Association pays for each member to have literature to go along with your projects.
+The 4-H Leaders Association pays for each member to have literature to go along with their projects.
 If you would like to know more about the projects and what is available for literature, please see: Project and Literature Guide and order at the form link below.

 - If there are pieces of literature that you would like to order to go along with your projects, please fill out this form by the re-enrollment deadline:

 - We will let you know when your literature order is in and complete (this sometimes takes a while because it is coming from multiple sources) and how to pick it up.